unixorn/numenta-apps/burnrate-metric/README.md

-# AWS EC2 Burnrate Monitor for Grok Custom Metrics
+# AWS EC2 Burnrate Monitor for HTM-IT Custom Metrics

-This script is designed to send the burnrate statistics of an AWS account to Grok as a custom metric.
+This script is designed to send the burnrate statistics of an AWS account to HTM-IT as a custom metric.
 The burnrate metrics are useful for monitoring anomalous spend rates on AWS based on actual burnrate and number of instances.

 This tool calculates the following metrics on an AWS account's EC2 instances: